sigmaIsigma/digital_clock/README.en.md

 # Digital Clock & Calendar

-A clean, minimalist digital clock and calendar web application designed to be used as a full-screen dashboard.
+A clean, minimalist digital clock and calendar web application designed to be used as a full-screen or windowed dashboard.
 Supports PWA for installation on mobile and desktop.

 ## Features